Burger King products: Condiments

-The H.J.
-Heinz Company is a significant supplier of condiments to Burger King.
-They have worked together on several programs such as the 2001 promotional tie-in with the movie Shrek.
+Heinz is a significant supplier of condiments to Burger King.
+The relationship between the two companies dates back into the twentieth century, and they have worked together on several programs such as the 2001 promotional tie-in with the movie Shrek.
 Heinz provided an LTO Blastin' Green EZ Squirt colored ketchup and an apple flavored "ooze" dipping sauce for distribution with the Shrek-branded kid's meals.
 Heinz has become a primary supplier of ketchup in the United States, Mexico, and Great Britain, while supplying various sauces in several European countries.

 Kraft foods has supplied many of its products to BK over the years.
 Several of its condiment lines have found their way into BK menu items.
 Two Kraft products were involved in direct tie-ins: the Bull's-Eye BBQ Burger in 2005 and the A-1 Steakhouse XT sandwich in 2010.
 In both cases, Burger King prominently used the names of the Kraft products, A1 Steak Sauce and Bull's-Eye Barbecue Sauce, in the names of the sandwiches.
 Kraft has supplied several of Burger King's children's products, including a Jell-O brand dessert during BK's Teletubbies promotion in 1999, and the Kraft macaroni and cheese used in its lower-fat kid's meals introduced in 2009.